KJ-Kyle/it3038c-scripts/Project2/README.md

 # Project 2

-For Project 2 I created a scrypt in poython that will search the contents of your clip board in wikipedia
+For Project 2, I created a scrypt in python that will search the contents of your clip board in wikipedia

 <h2>
   How To Use